99sphere/COCO-parsing-for-yolov3/README.md

 After execute compare.py, Image files will be saved in directory("compare_reulst") corresponding to txt files.

 ## 3. mergy.py
 Through the above two processes, an image, label file for a class can be obtained.
 Now, put these together.

 ## 4. listing.py
 Now, make listing file.
 This is needed for darknet train.
 At line 04, modify "/03_eunbin" to your directory name.
 ```(python3)
 04 path = os.getcwd() + "/03_eunbin"
 ```
 When executed, the path corresponding to the jpg files in that folder is saved in the form of train.txt used for yolo training.

+## 5. result_listing.py
+After putting the text files created in the above process into a folder named "listing", You can get the train.txt file by running result_listing.py.